Kirkman® Products Are Tested Using State-of-the-Art Technologies

 Heavy metal analyses of raw materials and finished products are performed by state-of-the-art ICP-Mass Spectrometer (ICP-MS) equipment that offers microanalysis of heavy metal contamination.
 Results can be obtained in parts per billion on all materials and even parts per trillion under certain conditions.
 This type of equipment is the only accepted and required type of laboratory equipment for complying with California's Proposition 65 heavy metal specifications.
 Sample preparation for the ICP-MS is performed using advanced technology microwave digestion.

 The allergy testing of Kirkman's products is done by way of enzyme-linked immunosorbent assay (ELISA) methodology, which is sensitive down to specific parts per million depending on the allergen.
-Casein, gluten, soy and peanut allergens are continually monitored in all of Kirkman's products.
+Casein, gluten, soy, sesame, and peanut allergens are continually monitored in all of Kirkman's products.